The Uchinaa Junior Study Program (formerly the Junior Study Tour)

 ASSIGNMENTS DURING PROGRAM

-- Participate in social network services (SNS) and interact with other participants
+- Participate in social media (SNS) and interact with other participants

-- Answer questionnaires and submit study reports during the program, as well as written feedback after the program
+- Answer questionnaires and submit study reports during the program and submit program feedback after the program

 OVERSEAS YOUTH LEADER